 MRS recognizes the critical role volunteers have in the future of the society.
-MRS is committed to maintaining a support infrastructure for volunteers, especially a high-quality headquarters staff focused on partnering with volunteers to advance the MRS mission.
+MRS is committed to maintaining a support infrastructure for volunteers, especially a high-quality headquarters staff focused on partnering with volunteers to advance the MRS Mission.

-The MRS Committee structure and Task Forces offer members an invaluable opportunity to participate in, and profoundly influence, the operation of the society.
+The MRS committee structure and task forces offer members an invaluable opportunity to participate in, and profoundly influence, the operation of the society.
 Operational committees—the operational heart of the society—are made up of energized volunteers with particular interests in areas such as membership, public outreach, academic affairs and more.
 Many of the successes MRS has seen over the years are the direct result of dedicated volunteers and committee members who have taken on projects and driven them to completion.

-- Submit a proposal for an MRS symposium or workshop
+Submit a proposal for an MRS symposium or workshop

 MRS has long been considered a great “Meeting Society” and that is due to our long-standing policy (unique among scientific societies) of selecting outstanding meeting chairs and empowering them to run their own best possible meeting.
-Meeting chairs set their own agenda, pick the technical topics and choose or solicit symposia.
+Meeting chairs set their own agenda, pick the topics and choose or solicit symposia.
 The meeting chairs return the favor by empowering their symposium organizers and these groups each drive the content and feel of their own piece of the meeting.
 Because organizers get such free rein, MRS meetings attract exceptional and energetic scientific leaders who run their symposia in an equally ardent fashion to the meeting.
 Most importantly, anyone can propose a symposium topic, and historically, over 30 percent of the symposia come from unsolicited proposals.
 For many members, the MRS meeting and workshop programs provide a first exposure to scientific leadership.
-To learn more these exciting opportunities, visit the Meetings section of our website.
+To learn more about these exciting opportunities, visit the Meetings section of our website.

 Publish a paper or article with MRS

 As strange as it may seem, the general public does not entirely understand how exciting materials research is and how it plays a role in their day-to-day lives.
 For this reason, MRS has created a traveling museum exhibit on materials research called Strange Matter, where visitors enter the fascinating, practical, occasionally bizarre and often beautiful world of materials science through over a dozen hands-on experiences.
 Many of the museum venues welcome participation of local scientists when Strange Matter comes to their town.

-- Take advantage of student opportunities at MRS meetings
+Take advantage of student opportunities at MRS meetings

 MRS meetings offer a variety of opportunities for student members with varied interests to get involved.
-Work as a symposium assistant or help out at the Career Center.
+Work as a symposium assistant or help out at Career Central.
 Prepare research reports for the MRS Bulletin.
 Volunteer to assist with events exclusive to a particular meeting, like the MRS Hydrogen Fuel Cell Model Car Challenge.
 Many of these activities enable you to actually earn some money or earn a complimentary membership for the following year.
 For more information on becoming a symposium assistant or volunteering for other activities, contact us.

-- Send a message to Capitol Hill
+Send a message to Capitol Hill

 Tell your legislators why support of the physical sciences and science education is necessary—for national security, quality of life and a strong economy.
 With Materials Voice, you can create personalized letters addressed to your representatives on Capitol Hill—which you can then customize and send via email, or print and send via mail or fax.
 It's essential that our voices be heard on science policy issues.
 We invite you to discover Materials Voice, and ensure that your message is heard—with resonance—on Capitol Hill.